ojongerius/terraform-provider-datadog/README.md

 # terraform-provider-datadog

-A terraform plugin that provides read resources for Datadog.
+A terraform plugin that provides resources for Datadog.